newnetdev/NetworkToCode-Class/labs/Python_Lab_09_Scripts_Generating_Configurations.md

 ```

+##### Step 10

+Execute the final script.

-The final complete script should look like this:
+The final complete script should look like this (without all other print statements you may have added):

 ``` python
 #!/usr/bin/env python